austinj/academic-kickstart/content/home/lab.md

 2. Providing teachers and other educators with well-designed, simple, and effective behavior support tools.
 3. Understanding the origins of and developing solutions to inequity in school psychology.

-## How do you work?

-We use weekly stand-up meetings to share progress on individual and shared goals, problem-solve barriers, and spotlight specific projects that could benefit from some more focused discussion.
-We meet in break-out groups throughout each week to work on individual projects, and use Slack and email to keep each other up to date on our progress.

 ## Who are we?

-We're three faculty members (Drs.
-[Austin Johnson](#about), [Wesley Sims](https://profiles.ucr.edu/app/home/profile/wesleys), [Rondy Yu](https://profiles.ucr.edu/app/home/profile/rondy)) and a rotating team of about 10 to 12 doctoral students in School Psychology and Special Education, some of whom are featured below:
+We're a rotating team of about 10 to 12 doctoral students in School Psychology and Special Education, some of whom are featured below:

 <div class="media pt-3">
   <img class="mr-3" src="/img/headshots/LA_headshot.jpg" alt="Generic placeholder image" height="100" width="100">